kumarav1nash/Av1nashOnGit.github.io/Erasmus Mundus Scholarship Path.md

+Programs
+a.
+EDISS
+b.
+SUSTAGRI
+-
+-
-- Motivation Letter => It's a space where you have to tell your motivation to join the scholarship
+- Motivation Letter - It's a space where you have to tell your motivation to join the scholarship
 	-